Mission and Program

 The S4 Program

-The S4 Program (Shelter, Stability, Support, Success) is a comprehensive approach to ending homelessness.
+The S4 Program (Shelter, Stability, Support, Success) is a comprehensive approach to fighting homelessness.
 Guests receive shelter, rigorous case management, connection to services, life skills training, and more.
 Scroll down to learn about how your support changes lives!

 Our Shelter Homes